Araffe/vdc-networking-lab/readme.md

 - Destination port range: *Any*
 - Action: *Deny*

 **5)** Select 'Subnets'.
-Click the 'Associate' button and choose 'Spoke1_VNet' and 'Spoke\_VNet1-Subnet1'.
+Click the 'Associate' button and choose 'Spoke1_VNet' and 'Spoke1\_VNet-Subnet1'.

 ![NSG Associate Subnet](https://github.com/Araffe/vdc-networking-lab/blob/master/images/NSG2.jpg "NSG Associate Subnet")

 **Figure 11:** Network Security Group - Associating with a Subnet

-**6)** SSH back into the OnPrem-VM1 virtual machine from your terminal emulator.
-(This will refresh the NSG rules for the associated NIC.)
+**6)** SSH back into the OnPrem-VM1 virtual machine from your terminal emulator (this will refresh the NSG rules for the associated NIC).
 From this VM, attempt to SSH to the first Spoke1 VM:

 <pre lang="...">
-ssh labuser@10.1.1.6
+ssh labuser@10.1.1.5
 </pre>

 This connection attempt will fail due to the NSG now associated with the Spoke1 subnet.